bgoonz/gists-revamp/by-extension/markdown/Javascript-Python-cheatsheet.md

 ### JavaScript

 For managing project packages, the classic tool is `npm`.
 This is slowly being superseded by the newer `yarn` tool.
-Choose one for a project, and don’t mix and match.
+Choose one for a project, and don't mix and match.

 ### Python